theodoremoreland/ViewCountAPI/README.md

 The API is technically public as to be available for the Project List app, however two security measures were implemented to discourage public use.
 Firstly, each route requires an API key.
 Secondly, the PATCH route responsible for registering new projects for view count tracking requires a private access token.
 You can review the `template.yaml` file, the `env.json.example` file, and the `src/handlers/register-projects.mjs` files to see how the API and access token were implemented.

+The API also depends on an already available RDS PostgreSQL database.
+So while all the other resources (API Gateway, Lambda, and Secrets Manager) were defined in the `template.yaml`, the database itself is not, only its credentials are referenced via Secrets Manager.
+The `pg` npm library is used as the database driver.

 ### Files and folders

 This project contains source code and supporting files for a serverless application that you can deploy with the AWS Serverless Application Model (AWS SAM) command line interface (CLI).
 It includes the following files and folders: